-As we were appointed as auditors of the Group subsequent to 31 December 2021 therefore, we could not observe year end physical count of quantities pertaining to inventories & property plant and equipment.
-We were unable to satisfy ourselves concerning the quantities held as of 31 December 2021 having net carrying amount of GEL 468,833 thousands and 1,857 thousands respectively.
-Further we also remained unable to determine any adjustments in these amounts that were necessary in the Group's consolidated financial statements.
+As we were appointed as auditors of the Company subsequent to 31 December 2021 therefore we could not observe year end physical count of quantities pertaining to inventories & property plant and equipment.
+We were unable to satisfy ourselves by alternative means concerning the quantities held as of 31 December 2021 having net carrying amount of GEL 356,729 thousands and GEL 1,839 thousands respectively.
+Further we also remained unable to determine any adjustments in these amounts that were necessary in the Company's standalone financial statements.

-The Group has prepared its financial statements in accordance with International Financial Reporting Standards (IFRSs) for the first time for the financial year 2000.
-The Group determined the fair value of property, plant and equipment in accordance with the Order No. 295 of the President of Georgia dated 09/07/1997 on "Indices of the National Economy and Capital Funds of the Republic of Georgia" and used the determined value as a deemed cost.
+The Company has prepared its financial statements in accordance with International Financial Reporting Standards (IFRSs) for the first time for the financial year 2000.
+The Company determined the fair value of property, plant and equipment and cost of investment in subsidiary in accordance with the Order No. 295 of the President of Georgia dated 09/07/1997 on "Indices of the National Economy and Capital Funds of the Republic of Georgia" and used the determined value as a deemed cost and as a cost respectively.
 This approach related to determination of fair value of long-term assets does comply with the requirements of IFRSs.
-The net book value stated in note 4, includes above-mentioned long-term assets.
-Currently it is not possible to determine the net book value of these property, plant and equipment as the Group have to capitalizes assets' related expenditures of rehabilitation works on these long-term assets, expenditures were incurred in 2000-2019 years.
-During the audit of 2021 year, we were unable to obtain sufficient & appropriate audit evidence for amounting to GEL 345,782 thousands on account of property plant & equipment which also includes contributions in equity before January 1, 2020.
-The said figure also includes GEL 3,868 thousands that was received by merger with Codorhesi in 2010 year, the Group did not test these assets for impairment due to the fact that the Group does not anticipates future economic benefit from them, also these assets are located in conflicted region of Abkhazia not under control of Government of Georgia.
-Moreover, the balances of construction work in progress includes GEL 1,430 thousands that is coming from the year 2018, the Group does not anticipate these workings to be completed in upcoming years.
-Hence the Group should have performed impairment test on disclosed balances of CWIP as no economic benefit is expected in future years.
-We remained unable to obtain sufficient appropriate audit evidence by conducting the alternative procedures, therefore we could not determine that whether any adjustment to the current year operations, statement of financial position, statements of changes in equity or to opening retained earnings is necessary.
+The net book value stated in note 4 and note 5 includes above-mentioned long-term assets.
+Currently it is not possible to determine the net book value and book value of these property, plant and equipment and investment as the Company capitalizes assets' related expenditures of rehabilitation works on these long-term assets, expenditures were incurred in 2000-2019 years.
+During the audit of 2021 year, we were unable to obtain sufficient & appropriate audit evidence for amounting to GEL 234,387 thousands and GEL 116,335 thousands on account of property plant & equipment and investment in subsidiary respectively which also includes contributions in equity both for parent and for subsidiary before January 1, 2020.
+The said figure of property plant and equipment also includes GEL 3,868 thousands that was received by merger with Codorhesi in 2010 year, the Company did not test these assets for impairment due to the fact that the Company does not anticipates future economic benefit from them, also these assets are located in conflicted region of Abkhazia not under control of Government of Georgia.
+We remained unable to obtain sufficient appropriate audit evidence by conducting the alternative procedures. therefore we could not determine that whether any adjustment to the current year operations, statement of financial position, statements of changes in equity or to opening retained earnings is necessary.

-The Group derecognized asset-related grants amounting to GEL 11,845 thousands in year 2020 and reflected it as income in other operating income.
+The Company derecognized asset-related grants amounting to GEL 11,845 thousands in year 2020 and reflected it as income in other operating income.
 The management could not provide us sufficient and appropriate audit evidence to ensure our selves that the whole income pertain to year end 31 December 2020 or not.
-Accordingly, we have not been able to determine whether any adjustments were necessary to the consolidated Financial Statements of the Group.
+Accordingly, we have not been able to determine whether any adjustments were necessary to the standalone Financial Statements of the Company.